 The district recognizes that the legal aspects and consequences of medical marijuana are new and possibly subject to change.
 These legal aspects and consequences of medical marijuana effect many areas of the district's current policies regarding employees, students, parents, and individuals on district premises or attending district events.
 The district will continue to enforce its current adopted policies.
-As the need arises with changes in state and/or federal law, the district will consider and/or examine district policies in order to assess whether revisions, if any, may be needed to a district policy in order to comply with state and federal law.
+As the need arises with changes in state and/or federal law, the district will consider and/or examine district policies to assess whether revisions, if any, may be needed to a district policy in order to comply with all laws.